Jackie Gleason: Return to television

 In 1956 Gleason revived his original variety hour (including The Honeymooners), winning a Peabody Award.
 He abandoned the show in 1957 when his ratings for the season came in at No. 29 and the network "suggested" he needed a break.
 He returned in 1958 with a half-hour show featuring Buddy Hackett, which did not catch on.

 In addition to his salary and royalties, CBS paid for Gleason's Peekskill, New York, mansion "Round Rock Hill".
 Set on six acres, the architecturally noteworthy complex included a round main home, guest house, and storage building.
 It took Gleason two years to design the house, which was completed in 1959.
 Gleason sold the home when he relocated to Miami.

-In October 1960, Gleason and Carney briefly returned for a Honeymooners sketch on a TV special.
-His next foray into television was the game show You're in the Picture, which was cancelled after a disastrously received premiere episode but was followed the next week by a broadcast of Gleason's humorous half-hour apology, which was much better appreciated.
+In October 1960 Gleason and Carney briefly returned for a Honeymooners sketch on a TV special.
+His next foray into television was the game show You're in the Picture, which was canceled after a disastrously received premiere episode but was followed the next week by a broadcast of Gleason's humorous half-hour apology, which was much better appreciated.
 For the rest of its scheduled run, the game show was replaced by a talk show named The Jackie Gleason Show.

-In 1962, Gleason resurrected his variety show with more splashiness and a new hook: a fictitious general-interest magazine called The American Scene Magazine, through which Gleason trotted out his old characters in new scenarios, including two new Honeymooners sketches.
+In 1962 Gleason resurrected his variety show with more splashiness and a new hook: a fictitious general-interest magazine called The American Scene Magazine, through which Gleason trotted out his old characters in new scenarios, including two new Honeymooners sketches.
 He also added another catchphrase to the American vernacular, first uttered in the 1963 film Papa's Delicate Condition: "How sweet it is!"
 The Jackie Gleason Show: The American Scene Magazine was a hit that continued for four seasons.
 Each show began with Gleason delivering a monologue and commenting on the attention-getting outfits of band leader Sammy Spear.
 Then the "magazine" features would be trotted out, from Hollywood gossip (reported by comedian Barbara Heller) to news flashes (played for laughs with a stock company of second bananas, chorus girls and dwarfs).
 Comedienne Alice Ghostley occasionally appeared as a downtrodden tenement resident sitting on her front step and listening to boorish boyfriend Gleason for several minutes.
 After the boyfriend took his leave, the smitten Ghostley would exclaim, "I'm the luckiest girl in the world!"
 Veteran comics Johnny Morgan, Sid Fields, and Hank Ladd were occasionally seen opposite Gleason in comedy sketches.
 Helen Curtis played alongside him as a singer and actress, delighting audiences with her 'Madame Plumpadore' sketches with 'Reginald Van Gleason.'